lykimq/MoneyWise/README.md

 [![Language](https://img.shields.io/badge/language-Rust%20%7C%20OCaml%20%7C%20TypeScript-orange.svg)](https://github.com/lykimq/MoneyWise#-built-with)
 [![License](https://img.shields.io/badge/license-Non--Commercial-green.svg)](LICENSE)

+## Test with bot

+Run MoneyWise with bot.

 ## ✨ What is MoneyWise?

 MoneyWise is a cross-platform personal finance app that helps you take control of your money.
 Built with privacy and simplicity in mind, it works completely offline while providing powerful insights into your spending habits, budget management, and savings goals.